based on Reviews

 • Basic amino acid formed from citrulline and aspartate or from ornithine

-• vasodilating, reduces platelet aggregation and blood pressure, improves blood circulation (similar to prostaglandin E1)
+• Vasodilating, reduces platelet aggregation and blood pressure, improves blood flow (similar to prostaglandin E1)

-• Stimulated anabolic somatotropin (STH = "Hormone of Fasting"); STH increases protein synthesis and mobilizes fat deposits
+• Stimulates anabolic somatotropin (STH = "Hormone of Fasting"); STH increases protein synthesis and mobilizes fat deposits

 • Important for collagen synthesis